Description of random fields by systems of conditional distributions: Systems with various boundary conditions

 and we come to the contradiction. \end{proof}

-It is easy to see that the subsystem of a specification ${\rm Q}$, which consists only of those elements which are parameterized by finite boundary conditions, forms an $f$--specification ${\rm Q}^f$.
-On the other hand, an $f$--specification, generally speaking, does not restore the specification for which it is a subsystem.
+It is easy to see that the subsystem of a full specification ${\rm Q}$, which consists only of those elements which are parameterized by finite boundary conditions, forms an $f$--specification ${\rm Q}^f$.
+On the other hand, an $f$--specification, generally speaking, does not restore the full specification for which it is a subsystem.
 However, the following statement holds true.

 \begin{prop} Let ${\rm Q}^f$ be an $f$--specification.
-Then there exists the system $Q^* = \{q_V^z, z \in \widehat{X_V}, V \in W\} $ of probability distributions parameterized by various boundary conditions, all of which elements satisfy the consistency conditions~\eqref{Q-sogl}.
+Then there exists the system $Q^* = \{q_V^z, z \in \widehat{X_V}, V \in W\} $ of positive probability distributions parameterized by various boundary conditions, all the elements of which satisfy the consistency conditions~\eqref{Q-sogl}.
 In this case, ${\rm Q}^f \subset {\rm Q}^*$. \end{prop} \begin{proof} According to Theorem~\ref{Th-QPfin->P}, for a given $f$--specification ${\rm Q}^f$, there exists a unique random field $P$ such that $Q^f_P = {\rm Q}^f$.
-By Proposition~\ref{Prop-VersCondDistr-Spec}, this random field $P$ has a version ${\rm Q}_P$ of its conditional distribution which elements satisfy the consistency conditions~\eqref{Q-sogl} for all boundary conditions.
+By Proposition~\ref{Prop-VersCondDistr-Spec}, this random field $P$ has a version ${\rm Q}_P$ of its full conditional distribution which elements satisfy the consistency conditions~\eqref{Q-sogl} for all boundary conditions.
 It remains to put ${\rm Q}^* = {\rm Q}_P$. \end{proof}

-Note also, that for the elements of specification ${\rm Q}$, Remarks 1--5 are also stay true.
+Note also, that for the elements of full specification ${\rm Q}$, Remarks 1--3 are also stay true.